 Hi!
-I’m Jamie — and welcome to TV Dinner.
-While the name — inspired by my waking up early everyday to be on TV and my fiance Brian being up (not as early) to write about TV – is fairly new, the idea has been marinating in my brain for years.
+I’m Jamie and welcome to TV Dinner.
+While the name — inspired by my waking up early everyday to be on TV and my husband Brian being up (not as early) to write about and be on TV – is fairly new, the idea has been marinating in my brain for years.

 I’ve always loved to cook.
 I got it from my mom, who made dinner for my dad, two brothers and I almost every night of the week growing up.
 But I started to care a lot more about what I was cooking when — after years of chronic pain and trials and tribulations with countless drugs to treat my rheumatoid arthritis (RA) — I went to see a Chinese acupuncturist.
 He told me if I wanted to feel better I needed to cut the meat and dairy from my diet.
 I scoffed at the thought: me — vegan?
 No way.
 What I’m eating is making my joints hurt?
 Not a chance.
 That following New Year’s Eve (my birthday, to boot) I was keeled over in pain, in tears.
 I woke up the next morning and decided it was time to go vegan.
 What did I have to lose?
 I went all in, right away — no meat, no dairy of any kind — and I decided to stop drinking alcohol, too.
 Within days my pain went from a 10 to a 0.
 I was making solid fists and opening jars and doors for the first time in years.
 Three months later, I ran the NYC Half Marathon.
 I was a real life Shuperwoman, just like Brian sometimes calls me (even though I’ve since married him and changed my name from Shupak to Stelter).